-East Africa is facing a looming famine, as a severe drought hits the region alongside the disruption in food supply caused by the war in Ukraine.
-Over 14 million people across Somalia, Ethiopia and Kenya are already on the verge of starvation—about half of them children.
-That number could rise to 20 million if the world fails to take urgent action.
+East Africa is facing a looming famine, as the region has faced a severe drought alongside the disruption in food supply caused by the war in Ukraine.
+Across the region, 21.7 million people don’t have access to sufficient food, and 1.5 million children are at a risk of life-threatening malnutrition.

 In Central America, prices for staple foods like white maize are well above the five-year average.
 Together with climate change and ongoing insecurity, nearly 13 million people across the region face growing hunger.

 Back in July, the UN-brokered grain deal paved the way for Ukraine to resume its exports—a crucial step in providing relief to a growing global hunger crisis.
 However, the grain deal is set to expire in March.
 If a full blockade is reinstated, 80 percent of grain imported from the region to the African continent could be halted.

 “The international community must ensure regular and predictable food shipments urgently reach those on the brink of starvation and that Ukraine’s farmers are able to safely grow and transport crops to the ports,” said Marysia Zapasnik, the IRC’s Ukraine country director.